 Everybody needs beauty as well as bread.
 Places to play in and pray in, where nature may heal and give strength to body and soul alike.John Muir

-I am interested in is taking timeout today, wherever you are fortunate to be.
-I was emailing with a friend today and she was discoursing a fairly exhaustive (and exhausted!) list of midlife realities and responsibilities.
-We agreed there is no “there” as in a place you reach in age, vocation, weight, location, or life stage where you can put your toes up and enjoy the sunset for any extended period of time.
+I am interested in taking time out today.
+Earlier today, a friend was discoursing a fairly exhaustive (and exhausted!) list of midlife realities and responsibilities.
+In conversation, we agreed there is no “there” (as in a place we reach in age, vocation, weight, location, or life stage) where we can put our toes up and enjoy the sunset for any extended period of time.
 Life keeps coming.
 (We hope.)

 “But when you pray, go away by yourself, shut the door behind you, and pray to your Father in private.
 Then your Father, who sees everything, will reward you.”
 (Matthew 6:6)

 We need to do the same.
-I hesitated to include the second line of this quote because I think it lends itself to misinterpretation.
-For me, I don’t happen to think you get rewarded by God for praying to Him, that prayers get answered for the best pray-er.
-I happen to think the act itself is the reward.
+I hesitate to include the second sentence of the latter quote, as I think it lends itself to misinterpretation.
+I don’t happen to think we get rewarded by God for praying to Him or that prayers get answered for the best pray-er.
+I think the act itself is the reward.
 In other words, the practice of presence is the gift.
-But, you have to make the time for it, wherever you are.
+But we have to make the time for it, wherever we are.

 Put the phone away; become present.
-Even if you are on vacation.
-Especially if you are on vacation.
+Even on vacation.
+Especially on vacation.
 No technology.
 No work or unnecessary emails.
 Definitely no social media.
 Maybe no unnecessary outreach.
-That is a hard one for me.
-Instead, go in.
-Use the breath as a tool.
+(That’s a hard one for me.)
+Instead, we go in.
+We use the breath as a tool.

-Practice: Three things to remember when you breathe.
+Practice: Remember these three things when you breathe.

 - Breathe in and out from your nose.

 - Breathe out a bit more than you breathe in.